-And thanks to generous sponsorships of The Boeing Company, Lynden Logistics, Federal Way Chamber of Commerce and the UW Global Business program, students only had to pay a $500 fee to participate.
+And thanks to generous sponsorships of The Boeing Company, Lynden Logistics, Federal Way Chamber of Commerce, the UW Center for Global Studies and the UW Global Business program, students only had to pay a $500 fee to participate.

 At Brooks Headquarters in Seattle, students learned how shoes are designed and tested using capture motion and other high technology methods.
 With sustainability being a big part of Brooks’ supply chain, students also learned some of the complexities of what it takes to bring shoes in through customs using a Foreign Trade Zone, before being shipped off to Brooks’ warehouse in Indiana.

 In Wenatchee, CMI Orchards showed students their packaging facility which uses technology to sort and grade apples.
 Students saw the orchards and learned how apples are grown through a variety of methods.